Beyond the Chatbot: The 2026 Blueprint for Engineering Autonomous AI Agents and Business Arbitrage

 3. Business Arbitrage: The Economics of the Token vs. The Hour

 Arbitrage is the act of buying low and selling high.
-In 2026, we do this with Compute and Intelligence.
+In 2026 — I do this with compute and intelligence.

 Advanced Arbitrage Scenarios: